Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

   Enter a regular expression for the string.
 For detailed information about regular expressions, see https://regex101.com/.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Enable this toggle to set the string read-only.
-Disable the toggle to set the string editable.
+  Enable this toggle to set the string to read-only.
+Disable the toggle to set the string to editable.
 By default, this toggle is disabled.

 ## Currency

 ![Currency](../../Assets/Screenshots/DataHub/DataTypes/Currency.png "[Currency]")

-The data type *Currency* is used to indicate a currency.
+The *Currency* data type is used to indicate a currency.
 A drop-down list with all currencies in the system is displayed in the product view.

 The *DataHub* plugin owns this data type.